btcpayserver/btcpayserver-googlecloud/README.md

 ## Deploy

 Once you configure the yaml file.
 You are ready to  deploy it to GCP.
 It outpus the static IP address when it succeeded.
-The name passed after the deploy script can be anything and it becomes the name of the deployment, vm insntance name in GCE with suffix "-vm" and network name with suffix "-network"
+The name passed after the deploy script can be anything and it becomes the name of the deployment, vm instance name in GCE with suffix "-vm" and network name with suffix "-network"

 With bash,
 ```